Frequently Asked Questions

 Please review the following frequently asked questions.
 The questions are arranged in sections to help you find the information you need.

-Is my project Human Subjects Research?
+Is my project human subjects research?

 Where do I start?

-You can start by checking the St. Edward’s IRB Proposal Types Flowchart to see if your research is Exempt, Expedited, or Full Board Review.
+After you have a research plan, start by checking the St. Edward’s IRB Proposal Types Flowchart to see if your research is Exempt, Expedited, or Full Board Review.
 Then, use the Step-By-Step Guide For Researchers which will guide you through creating a proposal and the required supporting materials.
-The IRB Submission Checklist provides a tool to check for completeness of your proposal before submitting.

 Who can I ask for help?